alainkaegi/pythonorama/data_structures/references.md

     1. No (`a` and `b` refer to different objects)
     1. Yes (`b` and `c` have the same contents)
     1. Yes (`b` and `c` refer to the same object)
 1. 5, because `a` and `b` are aliases.
-There is only one array, which can be accessed via either reference.
+There is only one list, which can be accessed via either reference.
 1. 5, 2, 3, 4.
-Since `a` and `b` refer to the same array, alterations to the array on the other end of the reference are visible from either variable.
+Since `a` and `b` refer to the same list, alterations to the list on the other end of the reference are visible from either variable.
 1. 1, 2, 3, 4.
-Making the local variable `a` point to a new array does not affect the external variable `b`.
+Making the local variable `a` point to a new list does not affect the external variable `b`.
 1. Some sources will use these two words interchangeably.
 Indeed, a pointer (which is the address of a location in memory) is one way for a compiler to implement a reference.
 Other sources will insist that it's only a pointer if you have access to the address and can perform arithmetic on it to, for example, find the next consecutive location in memory.
 This is what people mean when they say, "C has pointers but Python does not."
 The designers of Python felt that the few additional shortcuts you can take with "true" pointers aren't worth the subtle and frustrating bugs that can result from messing with addresses directly.
 1. `a == b`.
 The expression `a is b` will not yield the right answer if `a` and `b` are not aliases.
 1. `None` has its own type, called `NoneType`. `None` is the only value of that type.
 While many programming languages have such a special value, some computer scientists consider it [a bad idea](https://www.lucidchart.com/techblog/2015/08/31/the-worst-mistake-of-computer-science/).